sonalidesarda/sonalidesarda/README.md

 ### Hi there 👋
+My name is Sonali and I'm a Computer Science master student at Seattle University.
 <!--
 **sonalidesarda/sonalidesarda** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.